ajithpadman/PysysQ/README.md

 #### Properties
 - `clk`: clock for timing packet generation.
 - `output_q`: the queue to which the generated packets will be pushed.
-- `helper`: the helper class is an object of SQPktGenHelper class.
+- `helper`: the helper class from loaded plugins.

 ### 4. SQFilter
 SQFilter is a simulation object that filters packets based on the filter condition.
 #### Properties
 - `input_q`: the queue from which the packets will be filtered.
 - `output_q`: the queue to which the filtered packets will be pushed.
-- `helper`: the helper is an object of SQFilterHelper class to configure the filter condition.
+- `helper`: the helper class from loaded plugins.
 - `clk`: the clock for timing the filter operation.

 ### 5. SQMerger